dwave-examples/flow-shop-scheduling/README.md

   output/solution.txt)
 - -op (--output_plot): path to the output plot file (default: output/schedule.png)
-- -m (--use_scipy_solver): use SciPy's HiGHS solver instead of the CQM solver (default: True)
+- -sp (--use_scipy_solver): use SciPy's HiGHS solver instead of a hybrid solver (default: False)
-- -m (--use_nl_solver): use the nonlinear-model solver instead of the CQM solver (default: False)
+- -cqm (--use_cqm_solver): use the CQM solver instead of the nonlinear-model solver (default: False)
 - -v (--verbose): print verbose output (default: True)
 - -p (--profile): profile variable to pass to the sampler (default: None)